 The Fundamentals of Bankruptcy

+In a Chapter 7 bankruptcy case, the court appoints a trustee whose job includes the identification, marshaling and liquidation of the filer’s excess assets for distribution to creditors.
 A debtor - the person who files a bankruptcy case - does not surrender all his assets when he files bankruptcy.
 The debtor is allowed to keep certain assets of a certain value so that he can enjoy a “fresh start” once the case is concluded.
 These are called exemptions or exempt assets.
 The trustee takes charge of the property that is not exempt and liquidates it if necessary.

 In the meantime, the debtor’s creditors file claims with the court.
 Once the trustee has completed the task of liquidating the non-exempt assets, he will make sure that the claims are proper and adequately supported.
 Then, he will distribute the pool of cash he has accumulated to satisfy the claims according to a priority schedule set forth in the bankruptcy code.
 If he does not have enough to pay the creditors 100%, the creditors each receive a pro rata share of the pool.